Frequently asked questions

 Do I have to clear out my room during recess breaks?

 No. Our student accommodation is open throughout the academic year, including the October, December, and April recess breaks, so you can stay through your entire let period.
+If you are heading away for any of the recess breaks, please remember to sign out in the Residences Office before you leave.

 How is my personal information handled?